 Teens For Social Change: Grades 8-12

 A place for teens who care deeply about social issues facing their lives to come together and work to make a difference in our community.

-Students for Israel is comprised of a group of students who share their love of Israel by spreading their passion by organizing social, cultural and political events on the Second Floor at the JCC and in the community.
-Students work with two Israel post high school students serving as Shinshinim in the Pittsburgh community.
-A “shinshin” is an 18-year-old Israeli emissary sent by the Israeli government and the Jewish Agency for Israel to communities abroad with the goal of educating people of all ages about Israel and Israeli culture.
-Together, students will build meaningful experience centered on Israel such as the teen Yom Ha’aztmaut (Israel’s Independence Day) celebration.
+Students for Israel is a group of students who share their love of Israel by organizing social, cultural and political events on The Second Floor at the JCC and in the community.
+Students work with two Israeli post-high school students serving as shinshinim in the Pittsburgh community.
+A shinshin is an 18-year-old emissary sent by the Israeli government and the Jewish Agency for Israel to communities abroad with the goal of educating people of all ages about Israel and Israeli culture.
+Together, students will build meaningful experiences centered on Israel such as the teen Yom Ha’aztmaut (Israel’s Independence Day) celebration.